Battle of La Roche-Derrien: Prelude

-Charles of Blois, in an effort to defeat the English longbowmen, gave orders to set up four encampments around the town's four gates.
-Weak palisades were established to give cover for his men;his thinking being that the archers could not kill what they could not see.
+Charles of Blois (a.k.a.
+Charles, Duke of Brittany), in an effort to defeat the English longbowmen, gave orders to set up four encampments around the town's four gates.
+Weak palisades were established to give cover for his men; his thinking being that the archers could not kill what they could not see.
 Charles gave his men strict orders to stay in their encampments so as not to be easy targets for the archers.

-The battle
+Battle

-When Dagworth's relief army, less than one-fourth the size of the Franco-Breton force, arrived at La Roche-Derrien.
-They attacked the eastern (main) encampment and fell into the trap laid by Charles.
+When Dagworth's relief army, less than one-fourth the size of the Franco-Breton force, arrived at La Roche-Derrien, they attacked the eastern (main) encampment and fell into the trap laid by Charles.
 Dagworth's main force was assailed with crossbow bolts from front and rear and after a short time Dagworth himself was forced to surrender.

 Charles, thinking he had won the battle and that Brittany was effectively his, lowered his guard.
 However a sortie from the town, composed mainly of townsfolk armed with axes and farming implements, came from behind Charles's lines.
 The archers and men-at-arms who remained from the initial assault now rallied with the town's garrison to cut down Charles' forces.
 Charles was forced to surrender and was taken for ransom.

 His strict orders to his commanders to stay in their encampments was his eventual downfall as the Anglo-Breton forces managed to clear each encampment one by one.

-The Battle of La Roche-Derrien in historical fiction
+In historical fiction

 The battle features in Bernard Cornwell's historical novel Vagabond—part of his Grail Quest series of books, set against the background of the Hundred Years' War.

-The battle also features in Richard Donner’s 2003 film "Timeline", itself an adaptation of Michael Chrichton’s 1999 novel of the same name.
+The battle is also featured in Richard Donner’s 2003 film "Timeline", itself an adaptation of Michael Chrichton’s 1999 novel of the same name.
 The film follows a team of archaeologists-turned-time-travelers, lost during the battle.